WatzTheLeaf/WatzTheLeaf/README.md

 ## `📚 Learning list`

-Here you'll find the technologies I want to learn soon.
+Here you'll find the technologies I am learning to use.

 `>` **Programming languages**